kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

 that while loop is complete;

 so let's go
-ahead and wrap this code in a promise, so we can get it off the main thread and execute it as a micro task
+ahead and wrap this code in a `Promise`, so we can get it off the main thread and execute it as a micro task